The National Glass Collectors Fair

 You can find the dates for all our events via our Future Fairs page, along with information about admission charges and entrance times.

-The gallery currently features items of glass that were offered for sale at our May 2014 glass fair, including everything from 18th century drinking glasses through to decorative Victorian glass, antique & modern paperweights, 20th century art glass, as well as work by contemporary glass artists.
+You will find a great variety of glass, including everything from 18th century drinking glasses through to decorative Victorian glass, 20th century art glass, as well as work by contemporary glass artists.

 Our Glass Archive features articles that cover different aspects of glass making, including information about various glass manufacturers, individual glass artists and different types of glass.